 FAQs

 Ans: It depends on the type of bow you are using.
-If you want to use a modern compound bow, it’s most likely that you need a release.
+If you want to use a modern compound bow, you will surely need the best bow release.
 It’s ideal to use a release on modern recurve bows for the best results.
 Again, if you want to shoot with a vintage bow, your fingers are just fine.

 Ans: No. It’s because only recurve bows are allowed at the Olympics for which you can only use your fingers and not any release device.